timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 Sometimes a codebase has an overwhelming amount of "terrible" stuff that as a developer you almost can't help but just diving in and fixing it.
 Doing this without thinking too hard can result in many variations of failure, such as:

-* Upsetting the people paying your wage while you do something they don't consider important.
+* Upsetting the people paying you because you are doing something they don't consider important.
 * Never finishing the mammoth rewrite you took on, resulting in a mess of two different styles of code.
 * Personal burnout.
-* Fixing things that maybe weren't actually that important even if they make you cry.
+* Fixing things that maybe weren't actually that important (even if they make you cry whenever you have to look at their source code), at the expense of failing to fix more urgent problems or building useful features.

 ## Must-read articles